Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/2.3-build-custom-ee/README.md

 ![start terminal](images/open_terminal.png)

 #### 2.2 - Tell builder where to look for collections
 Each customer exeuction environment should be built from it's own project directory.
 The project directory for your custom ee is called **rhel_system_roles_ee**.
-The EE project directory contains all the configuration files needed to define how yoru container is built; like where to search for collections and in what order.
+The EE project directory contains all the configuration files needed to define how your container is built; like where to search for collections and in what order.
 * Open the execution_environments/rhel_system_roles_ee/ansible.cfg file:<br>
 ![navigation to ansible.cfg](images/nav_to_ansible_config.png)
 * Edit **server_list** to list search precidence for collections.
 Update your file as follows:<br>